listen2/reddit_misc/README.md

 input[name="uh"][value^="3"] ~ a:after { content: "quote 3" }
 ```

 The classes select beginning of the `uh` attribute of the `logout` field (which is a pseudorandom string) to choose which style to apply.
 I got the idea from xiphirx of /r/diablo, but I have heard that this trick was originally devised by deadb33f.
+You can see a working example on /r/diablo, /r/buffy, or /r/angel (as of July 2012).